SliTaz-official/cookutils/doc/receipts-v2.md

 pkg-config --exists --print-errors "xrender >= 0.6"
 ```

-Dependency tracking tools tries to find the package that contains required
+Dependency tracking tools try to find the package that contains required
-libraries, then to determine `*-dev` package that corresponds to found package.
+libraries, then determine a `*-dev` package that corresponds to the found package.

 For example, file `/usr/lib/pkgconfig/cairo.pc` contains the line: